GOOD PIZZA ALEXANDRIA | SYDNEY

 We create vegan dishes that hold up full flavour and texture on their own, not just a main meal with the protein element removed.
 Our Millennial is our flagship example of that.
 It includes char grilled eggplant, roasted capsicum and smashed avocado with fresh parsley and fennel fronds.
 It’s full of texture and flavour, and doesn’t feel like it needs some dairy or meat to become a meal.

-Backed by more than 10 years of expertise in the business, Good Pizza delights its dining and take away customers with a wide array of flavors catering to Alexandria, Rosebery, CBD and Inner west.
+Backed by more than 10 years of expertise in the business, Good Pizza delights its dining, delivery and take away customers with a wide array of flavors catering to Alexandria, Rosebery, Mascot, and Sydney’s Inner west.
 Its premium contemporary take on an all-time favorite is taken even further by specialty selections for vegetarian and vegan customers of Good Pizza.
 End your meal on a sweet note with interesting options for a dessert pizza.

-It’s time for you to have a Good Pizza.
+It’s time for you to try a Good Pizza.

 “I first came up with the concept of Good Pizza when I noticed that all the pizza restaurants of note in Sydney had a lot of similarities in their menus – everyone else is essentially competing to make the better Margherita.
 It’s been done.